1 Introduction and Preliminaries

 The above discussion shows that continuity acts as a rigid cage, forcing period modules in the non-constant case to be nowhere dense and remain of rank 1 over \(\mathbb{Z}\), while also preventing sums of incommensurable functions from being periodic.
 But what happens when we remove this cage?

-With what we have established so far, a clear structural dichotomy emerges: any periodic functions with dense or higher-rank period modules and any pair of incommensurable functions whose sum manages to remain periodic must be highly pathological — namely, most (perhaps all?) such functions are nowhere continuous and some are even nowhere bounded.
+With what we have established so far, a clear structural dichotomy emerges: any periodic functions with dense or higher-rank period modules and any pair of incommensurable functions whose sum manages to remain periodic must be highly pathological — namely, their sets of continuity points are nowhere dense, most (perhaps all?) such functions are actually nowhere continuous, and many are even nowhere bounded.

 In the next installment of Pathological Periodicity, we will dive directly into the abyss of these pathological functions.
 We will construct and dissect a variety of examples, including some highly unintuitive functions “constructed” using the Axiom of Choice.
 Stay tuned!